Kotlin/kotlinx-kover/README.md

 - `koverXmlReport` - Generates code coverage XML report for all module's test tasks.
 - `koverHtmlReport` - Generates code coverage HTML report for all module's test tasks.
 - `koverReport` - Executes both `koverXmlReport` and `koverHtmlReport` tasks.
 - `koverCollectReports` - Collects reports from all submodules in one directory.
 Main directory is `$buildDir/reports/kover/all`, names for XML reports and dirs for HTML is a projects names.
+This task does not clear the output directory, but only copies the reports, and the files in it can be overwritten.
+It is most reliable to call this task only once after `clean` task.
 - `koverVerify` - Verifies code coverage metrics based on specified rules.
 Always executes before `check` task.